programmingtube/file_organizer/beta/v1.5/readme.md

       2. You must have python3 installed on your system before using the program as this program is completely dependent upon python.

 # Discussing the parameters
-There are two simple parameters in the program.
+There are four simple parameters in the new beta version.

 <h3>1. -wf/--workingfolder -> Folder , Not Compulsory.</h3>
   This argument takes in the folder on which the program has to work.<br>